 - The applicant’s activities before the offense and after

 - The applicant’s lifestyle and changes in it (if any)

 - Genuine remorse insinuating re-offending unlikely to happen.

-- A statement addressing the need for rehabilitation which will give the officer an idea of how the applicant plans to re-integrate into the society.
+- A statement addressing the need for rehabilitation will give the officer an idea of how the applicant plans to re-integrate into society.
 The statement should include the community service the applicant had done, employment, social activities, volunteering, etc. The officer will take this statement well into consideration before granting criminal rehabilitation.

 - Legal documents serving records for conviction describing the type of offense and sentence given.
 The documents should also prove the sentence has been completed.

 - A letter of reference can be written by friends or colleagues who have known the applicant for a considerable amount of time and understand the applicant well.

 - Criminal History Reports, the applicant must submit two criminal reports one being the FBI Criminal History Report and the other being the State Criminal History Report.
 The FBI criminal report will be highly considered by the officer as sometimes conviction is absent on the state clearances however present on the FBI report.
 The State criminal history reports show criminal activity in a particular state thus the applicant has to provide state reports of all states he/she has lived in until 18 years of age.